OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # Whether to trust Basic Authentication headers.
 If you have setup Basic Authentication in front of
      # OctoPrint and the user names you use there match OctoPrint accounts, by setting this to true users will
-     # be logged into OctoPrint as the user user during Basic Authentication.
+     # be logged into OctoPrint as the user during Basic Authentication.
 Your should ONLY ENABLE THIS if your
      # OctoPrint instance is only accessible through a connection locked down through Basic Authentication!
      trustBasicAuthentication: false